ai2cm/fv3core/README.md

    --exec_backend: which backend to use for stencil computation, default numpy, other options: gtmc, gtx86, gtcuda, debug, and dawn:gtmc

+Pytest provides a lot of options, which you can see with `pytest --help`.
+Here are some common options for our tests, which you can add to `TEST_ARGS`:

+- `-r` is used to report test types other than failure.
+It can be provided `s` for skipped (e.g. tests which were not run because earlier tests of the same stencil failed), `x` for xfail or "expected to fail" tests (like tests with no translate class), or `p` for pass.
+For example, to report skipped and xfail tests you would use `-rsx`.
+- `--disable-warnings` will stop all warnings from being printed at the end of the tests, for example warnings that translate classes are not yet implemented
+- `-v` will increase test verbosity, while `-q` will decrease it
+- `-s` will let stdout print directly to console instead of capturing the output and printing it when a test fails only.
+Note that logger lines will always be printed both during (by setting log_cli in our pytest.ini file) and after tests.

 Generating test data
 --------------------